nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 <br><br>
 Between March 1-April 8 (two weeks after the gathering), 16 viral genomes from the Delhi area were sampled and sequenced.
 As shown here, these cases are scattered across the tree.
 <br><br>
-If these gatherings were the primary hub of transmission in Delhi, we would have expected to see a small number of large clusters.
-This would have been consistent with a few infected individuals at the gathering spreading the virus to other attendees.
+If these gatherings were the primary hub of transmission in Delhi, we might have expected to see most of these cases grouping together in large clusters.
+This would have been consistent with a few infected attendees spreading the virus to many other people.
 <br><br>
 Instead, we see a large number of small clusters, scattered across the tree.
-This means that the samples from India on Nextstrain were the result of many different introductions from all over the world.
+This means that these sampled cases from Delhi were the result of many different introductions from all over the world.
 <br><br>
-While large gatherings can amplify outbreaks, there is strong evidence for multiple, separate introductions to Delhi during this time period.
+We don't yet have enough data to directly assess the impact of this specific gathering.
+However, these observations provide strong evidence for many separate introductions to Delhi during this time period; this gathering is only part of the story.
 <!-- There is no right side text -->